-You are expected to meet regularly with your advisor and to keep them informed of your progress on the essay.
+You are expected to meet regularly with your advisor and to keep her or him informed of your progress on the essay.
 In addition, EVST seniors will have the support of faculty leading the Senior Colloquium on key matters of the research process and project execution.